f4ruq/PROJECT-510/README.md

 To run the client and server across different machines or networks:

 - You must enter the appropriate IP address in client mode.
 - You don't need to do anything for the server side.
-The system is configured to run over localhost by default.
 - Ensure firewalls or network configurations allow the chosen port to be accessible.
 - Configure port forwarding or use a VPN/tunneling solution depending on your environment.